Tony Lloyd: Childhood

+Early life

+Before embarking on his mathematics studies at the University of Nottingham, Lloyd took a summer job at the Turner Brothers Asbestos factory in Trafford Park.
+This first-hand experience would later shape his commitment to supporting victims of asbestos exposure, advocating for further research and improved compensation.

+After graduation, Lloyd spent time in Leicester, training as a cost accountant for a shoe machinery company.
+In 1973, he met Judith, whom he married the following year.
+The couple settled in Stretford, where Lloyd pursued an MBA at Manchester Business School.
+He went on to become a lecturer in business administration at the University of Salford.

 Political career

 Trafford Council

-Lloyd was first elected to public office when he stood as a Labour Party candidate in the 1979 Trafford Council election, winning a seat on Trafford Metropolitan Borough Council representing the Clifford ward on 4 May 1979 (the day Margaret Thatcher became Prime Minister of the United Kingdom).
+Lloyd’s career in elected public office began in local government, standing for election in Trafford’s Longford ward in 1976 and 1978.
+Lloyd's breakthrough came when he was first elected to public office when he stood as a Labour Party candidate in the 1979 Trafford Council election, winning a seat on Trafford Metropolitan Borough Council representing the Clifford ward on 4 May 1979 (the day Margaret Thatcher became Prime Minister of the United Kingdom).
 Lloyd remained a Trafford councillor until 1984, rising to the rank of Deputy Labour Council Leader.